ChefData/pinterest-data-pipeline545/README.md

 - Virtual Private Cloud (VPC) is a virtual network infrastructure that allows you to provision a logically isolated section of the AWS cloud where you can launch AWS resources.
 - IAM Roles are a fundamental component of Identity and Access Management (IAM) in cloud computing environments, designed to manage and control access to various AWS resources and services.
 An IAM Role is an entity with a set of permissions that determine what actions can be performed on specific resources.
 - Amazon API Gateway is an AWS service that allows the creation, maintenance and securing of scalable REST, HTTP and Websocket APIs.
 APIs can be created to access AWS services and other web services or data stored in the AWS Cloud.

+## Tools Used

+- Visual Studio Code: Code editor used for development.
+- Python: Programming language used for the game logic.

+urllib3.util
+logging
+json
+time
+signal
+random

+- a
+  - PyYAML: YAML parser and emitter for Python
+  - sqlalchemy: Open-source SQL toolkit and object-relational mapper
+  - requests: Python HTTP library allows users to send HTTP requests to a specified URL.
+  - boto3: Boto3 is an AWS SDK for Python that enables developers to integrate their Python applications, libraries, or scripts with AWS services such as Amazon S3, Amazon EC2, and Amazon DynamoDB
+  - Decouple: helps you to organize your settings so that you can change parameters without having to redeploy your app.
+- Git: Version control system for tracking changes in the project.
+- GitHub: Hosting platform for version control and collaboration.
+- Amazon Web Services: cloud computing services
+- AiCore: Educational programme for tasks and milestones used for development progression

+## Troubleshooting

+If you encounter any issues during the installation or setup process, please open an issue in the repository.

 ## License information